CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 As you repeat a section at the same speed, your writing will improve, then plateau, then degrade.
 Stop when it plateaus, ***usually within 5 repetitions***.

 “Anything that is dull and uninteresting is of doubtful pedagogic value.
 Also, excessive repetition generally results in progressive deterioration of the outlines practiced.” — Gregg Shorthand Functional Method Teachers Handbook (1936), from [stenophile.com](https://www.stenophile.com) .

+Having said that: You do need to build endurance.
+Push your ability to write more repetitions, but pay attention.
+Do NOT practice bad forms.
+Practice does not make perfect, but it does make permanent.

 Vary the speed.
 Slow helps precision.
 Speed helps fluency and reduces hesitation.
 You need both.
 Play with the speed and see what happens.
 Our brains and bodies remember the first and final repeats more than the middle ones.
 They should be as fast as possible without losing readability.